yadav8/Projects/README.md

 Since I had a lot of fun gradually adding features to this visualizer, I have a list of things I want to implement in the near future:

-1. Add user configurable inputs and sliders for Array size, min and max values, and animation framerate.
-2. Add a color legend for the current sorting algorithm being performed.
+1. Add a color legend for the current sorting algorithm being performed.
-3. Add a musical output where each index of the array corresponds to a different musical note, and each color/operation being performed on the array index modifies that note.<br />The idea is that you should be able to 'hear' the array get sorted.
+2. Add a musical output where each index of the array corresponds to a different musical note, and each color/operation being performed on the array index modifies that note.<br />The idea is that you should be able to 'hear' the array get sorted.
-4. Add more sorting algorithms!
+3. Add more sorting algorithms!
 Show the performance of an algorithm and allow a user to compare it to another algorithm with the same array.